 The best way to observe the ovarian cancer awareness month is that you should educate yourself and your near and dear ones about the symptoms of the disease.
 The quicker you learn to notice the signs and symptoms, better are your chances to curb the disease in its early stages.
 A teal colored ribbon is the symbol for ovarian cancer.
 You can participate in activities such as raising money for research and education related to ovarian cancer, conducting risk awareness sessions, organizing ovarian cancer prevention programmes, donning a teal colored ribbon, sharing personal stories and getting yourself and the women in your family covered with the appropriate health insurance plan.

-Considering the stress you face every day and the hectic lifestyle you lead in today’s world, we would recommend that you get a Women Specific Critical Illness Insurance policy
+Considering the stress you face every day and the hectic lifestyle you lead in today’s world, we would recommend that you get a women's health insurance

-, so that you are covered for life-threatening diseases such as ovarian cancer.
+policy that offers coverage for life-threatening diseases such as ovarian cancer.